rscherrer/propositions/README.md

 List of putative PhD propositions:

+* Scientists are made to hurry and run fast in the same direction.
+This would make sense if we collectively knew where we are going, but in research that is usually not the case.
+Christoph Netz (PhD thesis)
 * All models are wrong and most are not even useful.
 (Yagmur Erten, 2025)
 * Nothing makes sense in biology, even in the light of evolution.
 Except the species concept, that one is real.
 (Yagmur Erten, 2025)
 * Some models are wrong, and some are particularly annoying.